Stuffed Meatloaf

 Instructions

-• Add ground meatloaf mix (veal, pork and beef) to large mixing bowl, breaking apart into smaller pieces as you go.
+• Add the ground meatloaf mix to the large mixing bowl, breaking apart into smaller pieces as you go.
 Gently toss with your hands until evenly combined, some bits of bread crumb mixture might still be visible, that is okay.

-• Take half of the mixture and press it into the loaf pan.
-Place shredded carrots and zucchini in a mound down the center and then cover all around and top with remaining meat mixture.
-Press it all down snuggly to pack it in.
+• Take half of the meat mixture and press it into the loaf pan and slightly up the sides.
+Place the mozzarella cheese in a mound down the center and then cover all around and top with remaining meat mixture, packing it down snuggly.

-• In a small saucepan, combine ketchup and grape jelly.
+• Meanwhile, in a small saucepan, combine the ketchup and grape jelly.
 Stir over medium-high heat until it has combined.
-Pour over top of meatloaf and place in the oven.
+Remove the meatloaf at the 30 minutes mark and pour over top, returning back to the oven uncovered.

 Notes